-The word Vocation comes from the Latin verb Vocare meaning to call.
-God calls all men and women to be holy, but he gives different ways to respond to the universal call to holiness.
-Some he calls to marriage and to be become holy as mothers and fathers.
-God also gives unique vocations to follow him in religious life and the priesthood.
+The word vocation comes from the Latin verb Vocare, meaning to call.
+God gives all men and women vocations — calls to be holy — but he offers different ways to respond to the universal call to holiness.
+Some he calls to marriage and to become holy as mothers and fathers.
+God also gives unique vocations to follow him in the religious life and the priesthood.
 God can and does call people specifically to be Paulines.
 And each vocation answered is a witness to the person’s faith in God.

 Vocations to the Order

 God calls men to be Paulines.
-Every religious orders exists because God has given a charism, a special gift to the Church through a particular saint or order.
+Every religious order exists because God has given a charism, a special gift to the Church, through a particular saint or order.
 Like all great orders, the Pauline Charism is very robust and broad.
 Four pillars form the basis of the Pauline Charism.

 - A Love of contemplative prayer — alone with God alone — and liturgical prayer

 - A poor and industrious life, characterised by penance